-The war was disastrous to the English, and resulted in their being obliged to conclude a treaty with Hyder.
-The war was then made the occasion of a fresh demand upon the Nabob; and, in a letter to the Court of Directors, dated 20th March 1772, he wrote as follows:- not a daum due from me to the Company.
-The Governor and Council, in December not a dawn " due from me to the Company.
-The Governor and Council, in December 1769, thought proper to charge to my account 10 lacs of pagodas, as my share of the expense of the Mysore war: they have frequently mentioned, in their letters to me, that I acknowledged this as a just debt, and promised to pay it; and I understand, from your letters, that they had been at great pains to write in the same manner to England.
-In the Mysore war I expended large sums, as I maintained the whole army, paid the expense of the troops, as well as those employed in the war as in the defence of the Carnatic at the time.
+"Every demand hitherto made on me by your Governor and Couneil I have fully paid, though I could not prevail on them to give me my accounts till very lately; and even those are wrote in such a manner, that neither I nor any of my people can well understand them.
+However, from the beginning of my transactions to the end of October 1771, there is not a Daum\ due from me to the Company.
+The Governor and Council, in December 1769, thought proper to charge to my account Ten Lacks of Pagodas, as my share of the expense of the Mysore war; they have frequently mentioned, in their letters to me, that I acknowledged this as a just debt, and promised to pay it; and I understand, from your letters, that they had been at great pains to write in the same manner to England.
+In the Mysore war I expended large sums, as I maintained the whole army, paid the expense of the troops, as well as those employed in the war, as in the defence of the Carnatiek at the time.
 By what management, then, could the extraordinary expenses amount to such a sum?
-This is the sense I have always had of the agreement I entered into with the Governor and Council in 1768: that I was to be put in possession of the conquered country, out of the revenues of which the whole expense of the war was to have into with the Governor and Council in 1768: that I was to be put in possession of the conquered country, out of the revenues of which the whole expense of the war was to have been paid.
-The event of the war is well known, and in every one article the Governor and Council failed on their part, even in such as I esteemed essential to my honour, as well as to my interest, and that of my country.
-I desire you to consider this matter well, and am certain that you will then see this matter in the light I do; and I appeal to yourselves whether you think it probable I ever could be brought voluntarily to acknowledge this demand as a just debt in such circumstances.
+This is the sense I have always had of the agreement I entered into with the Governor and Council in 1768: That I was to be put in possession of the conquered country, out of the revenues of which the whole expense of the war was to have been paid.
+The event of the war is well known, and in every one article the Governor and Council failed on their part, even in such as I esteemed essential to my honour as well as to my interest, and that of my country.
+I desire you to consider this matter well, and am certain that you will then see this matter in the light I do; and I appeal to yourselves, whether you think it probable I ever could be brought voluntarily to acknowledge this demand as a just debt in such circumstances.